Can a Pergola Withstand Florida Hurricanes? (Honest Answer)

 After Hurricane Andrew devastated South Florida in 1992, Florida completely overhauled its building codes.
 Today, the Florida Building Code — and particularly Miami-Dade County's standards — requires that all permanent structures be engineered to withstand specific wind speeds depending on the location.

-Key requirements for a hurricane-rated pergola in South Florida include:
+Key requirements for a code-compliant pergola in South Florida include (our Miami-Dade HVHZ wind load guide goes deeper):

 • Structural-grade aluminum framing with tested load-bearing capacity